awaelchli/pytorch-lightning-snippets/README.md

 # Acknowledgement

-Thanks to @TylerYep for bringing the batch mixing trick to my attention in this [post ](https://github.com/PyTorchLightning/pytorch-lightning/issues/1237).
+Thanks to [Tyler Yep](https://github.com/TylerYep) for bringing the batch mixing trick to my attention in this [post](https://github.com/PyTorchLightning/pytorch-lightning/issues/1237).
 It is a really good sanity check that is relatively easy to implement and it works great.